Alaanzr/HouseMates-Swift/README.md

    * More pictures.

 ##### 2 - GPS Search
 - Map users by current location.
+Aim to visualise unfimilar location using map.

 ##### 3 - Document Store
 - Facilitate document storage for the user.